The former Blaugrana boss has slammed the club's president for attempting to paint him in a negative light through the media

-And the Bavarians' coach has ordered his old club to bring an end to its apparent smear campaign against him and allow him to focus on his new life in Germany.
+And the Bavarians coach has ordered his old club to bring an end to their apparent smear campaign against him and allow him to focus on his new life in Germany.

 Guardiola spent a success-laden four years in charge of Barcelona, working under Rosell in his final season at the club.